Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: Some Categorical Equivalences

 \section{Some Categorical Equivalences}

 In this appendix we present a number of categorical equivalences, all ultimately derived from Takeuchi's equivalence \cite{Tak}.
-These equivalences play a prominent role in the paper, giving us a formal framework in which to understand covariant differential calculi as noncommutative homogeneous vector bundles.
+These equivalences play a prominent role in the paper, giving us a formal framework in which to understand covariant differential calculi as relative Hopf modules.